Junchi-Shen/ChatPDF/README.md

 do nothing

 ## 2025 11 12
-create a web, put a botton on it and decorate it
+create a web that can upload a file and decorate it

 ## 2025 11 13
 after upload the file, it redirects to another web that displays the pdf on the left panel and a chat box on the right panel